by Dr. Lawrence Wilson

 Dry skin brushing:

 This you can do before showering, or at any time.
-I would use a brush with a handle to reach the back and other harder-to-reach areas.
+Use a brush with a handle to reach your back and other harder-to-reach areas.
 Brush in different directions, and be sure to brush all the places you would not ordinarily brush.

 Your skin and whole body should have a clean and sort of glowing or sparkling feeling after skin brushing.
-Please do not mess it all up by putting lotions on your skin!
-Most all of them clog the pores and most contain toxic ingredients, even if you buy them from the health food store.
+Please do not mess it up by putting lotions on your skin!
+Most all lotions clog the pores and most contain toxic ingredients, even if you buy them from the health food store.

 Common reasons for dry or flaky skin are:

 1. A slow oxidation rate.
-You need a nutritional balancing program to correct this.
+You need a development program to correct this.

 2. Low levels of omega-3 fatty acids.
 Be sure to take EPA-DHA or eat 3-4 cans of sardines weekly.
-I do not recommend salmon or tunafish, however, as they contain too much mercury.
+We do not recommend eating salmon or tunafish, however, as they contain too much mercury.

 3. Toxic and congested skin.
 The brushing will help, over time.
-In addition, using an infrared heat lamp sauna with a nutritional balancing diet and program will make your skin much healthier, clearer and more radiant.
-I donŐt recommend far infrared saunas, as they all give off harmful electromagnetic fields, even if the manufacturer does not acknowledge this.
+In addition, using an red heat lamp sauna with the development diet and program will make your skin much healthier, clearer and more radiant.
+We do not recommend far infrared saunas, as they all give off harmful electromagnetic fields, even if the manufacturer does not acknowledge this.

-For much more information about the skin, please read Caring For The Skin on this website.
+For much more information about the skin, please read Caring For The Skin.